 Can you install your own kitchen laminate countertop?
-Of course: pick up pre-laminated slabs at your nearest home center, haul them home, and install them.
-That's how most people think of laminate self-installation.
-Jennifer, at the craft blog The Craft Patch, had a different idea.
+Of course!
+Pick up pre-laminated slabs at your nearest home center, haul them home, and install them.
+While that's how most people think of laminate self-installation, Jennifer, at the craft blog The Craft Patch, had a different idea.
 She and her husband decided to build their laminate counters entirely from scratch.
-Briefly, it's a process that works this way: